Tj-Ward/spm_smooth/README.md

 # SPM based smoothing function

  Ported spm_smooth into Python3!

- Credit goes to the SPM team for their design.

  WHY? scipy has a gaussian smooth implementation which works well but that implementation is different, it does not use 1st degree B-spline interpolation.
 When I discovered the difference, I could not find python implementations so I ported the matlab ode.